 Representative experience includes:

 - Defended several Wireless Local Area Network (WLAN) operators in cases of first impression alleging that their use of FCC-authorized network management equipment violated Section 333 of the Communications Act.
-In two cases, the firm was instrumental in negotiating consent decrees involving payments that were a fraction of the Enforcement Bureau’s proposed forfeiture and contained no admission of liability.
-In a third case, the firm is challenging a Notice of Apparent Liability (NAL) issued against a WLAN operator.

 - Representing a wireless carrier in a Section 208 complaint proceeding challenging the justness and reasonableness of rates charged by a submarine cable operator.